snhwang/Udacity-VR-Nanodegree-Maze-Project/README.md

 ## Changes

 ### 8/26/2017
-Since since version 1 fomr 8/25/2017, I implemented the changes recommended by the Udacity reviewer.
+Since  version 1 from 8/25/2017, I implemented the changes recommended by the Udacity reviewer.

 1) The key was visible from the starting point since I had placed in on top of the fountain.
 I replaced the fountain with a shorter pedestal to lower the altitude of the floating key so it is no longer viewable from other sites within the maze.
 I moved the fountain to near the starting point and placed a large rotating coin on its top.